 Tribes are encouraged to provide OCSE with detailed information regarding the results of their program operations in their narrative reports.
 Tribes are also asked to identify the performance targets and discuss whether these targets were met for the reporting FY.

-Providing results statements and not just activities helps to provide more substantial information for the Annual Report to Congress.
+Results statements rather than activity statements provide more substantial information.

 Examples: